Weighted Sum Rate Optimization for Movable Antenna Enabled Near-Field ISAC: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-We consider a near-field ISAC system, where a BS is equipped with two fixed \acp{ULA}.
+We consider a MA-aided near-field ISAC system, where a BS is equipped with two fixed \acp{ULA}, as shown in Fig. \ref{fig:sys_mod}.
 The first BS \ac{ULA} with $N_{t}$ antennas transmits the ISAC signal, which enables communication with $K$ users and detection of a sensing target.
-The second BS ULA with $N_{r}$ MAs receives the reflected echo signal from the sensing target.
+The second BS ULA with $N_{r}$ antennas receives the reflected echo signal from the sensing target.
 The two ULAs are separated and isolated one from another so that any mutual coupling between antennas from different arrays is negligible.
 Each user is equipped with receive MAs, such that user $k$ has $N_{k}$ MAs.
 Every MA of user $k$ can be moved within a 2-dimensional region denoted by $\mathcal{C}_{k}$.

 To describe the geometry of the considered system, we establish a 3D Cartesian coordinate system, where the $xz$-plane represents the ground.
 The BS is placed at the origin with the ULAs in the $xy$-plane parallel to the $x$-axis.
 The transmit and the receive BS ULAs have their midpoints at $\mathbf{o}_{t}=[x_{t},y_{t},0]^{T}$ and $\mathbf{o}_{r}=[x_{r},y_{r},0]^{T}$, and their lengths are $L_{t}$ and $L_{r}$, respectively.
 The coordinates of the $m$-th ($1\le m\le N_{t}$) transmit antenna are given by $\mathbf{t}_{m}=[x_{t,m},y_{t},0]^{T}$, where $x_{t,m}=x_{r}-L_{t}/2+(m-1)L_{t}/(N_{t}-1)$.
 Similarly, the coordinates of the $n$-th ($1\le n\le N_{r}$) receive antenna are $\mathbf{r}_{n}=[x_{r,n},y_{r},0]^{T}$, where $x_{r,n}=x_{r}-L_{r}/2+(n-1)L_{r}/(N_{r}-1)$.
 Without loss of generality, we assume the MA regions of all users are parallel to the $xy$-plane.
 For user $k$, the region $\mathcal{C}_{k}$ is of a square shape with the center at $\mathbf{o}_{u,k}=[x_{u,k},y_{u,k},z_{u,k}]^{T}$ and its side is denoted by $a_{k}$.
 The coordinates of the $N_{k}$ MAs in $\mathcal{C}_{k}$ are denoted by $\mathbf{q}_{k}=[(\mathbf{q}_{k,1})^{T},(\mathbf{q}_{k,2})^{T},\dots,(\mathbf{q}_{k,N_{k}})^{T}]^{T}$, where $\mathbf{q}_{k,b}=[x_{k,b},y_{k,b},z_{k,b}]^{T}\in\mathcal{C}_{k}$ for $1\le b\le N_{k}$.
 Finally, the position of the sensing target is specified as $\text{\ensuremath{\mathbf{s}}}=[x_{s},y_{s},z_{s}]^{T}$.